 Product: Extreme Marketing Alliance

-Product type: unknown (whatever he is promoting at that point in time)
+Product type: unknown (whatever the owner is promoting at that point in time)

 Price: typically upwards of a few grands